7 steps to better Contract Management

 Conclusion

-So, next time when making a contract, think of these 7 steps – Gather the requirements, analyse them, float the tenders, negotiate with the vendors and finalise.
-Once the contract has been awarded, monitor it to ensure you are getting the benefits, look at renewing certain contracts if required, or close them at completion and compile lessons learned.
+Next time you’re making a contract, consider these 7 steps: Gather the requirements, analyse them, float the tenders, negotiate with the vendors, and finalize.
+Once the contract has been awarded, monitor it to ensure you’re reaping the benefits.
+Consider renewing certain contracts if necessary, or close them upon completion and compile lessons learned.

 error: